Community Service EPSY 390

 Q4: How do I set up my community service project and get registered?

 A: EPSY 390 placements must be set-up through the Pathways Into Education (PIE) Center, ED 127.
 A completed application approved by the Educational Studies Undergraduate Advisor (PIE Center) and signed by the site supervisor are required prior to the release of course registration permission numbers.
 Each site is slightly different – please do not contact any of the sites until you have met with one of the EPSY 390 Coordinators in the Pathways Into Education Center.
 Students are responsible for agreeing upon duties, and scheduling hours for their placements.
 A brief description of the community service assignment describing what the student hopes to accomplish along with the site supervisor’s signature are required on the application form.
 Students must also read and sign a Community Service Guidelines agreement.
-The completed application form and Guideline agreement is due no later than the last day for late registration each semester.
+The completed application form and guidelines agreement is due no later than the last day for late registration each semester.
 Incomplete applications will not be considered.
-You will be required to attend a brief Orientation prior to beginning your Community Service hours.
+You will be required to attend a brief orientation prior to beginning your community service hours.